danielenapo/danielenapo/README.md

 ### What I'm currently working on 🔭
-Estimate the probability that I could like a song, using Spotify's API data and Bayesian networks for making inference.
+Estimate the probability that I could like a song, using Spotify's API data and Bayesian networks for making inference.<br>
+I'm making this project for a University course (<i>Fundamentals of Artificial Intelligence and Knowledge Representation</i>)

 <p align="center">
  <a href="https://github.com/danielenapo/Bayesify">
   <img align="center" src="https://github-readme-stats.vercel.app/api/pin/?username=danielenapo&repo=Bayesify&theme=dark" />
  </a>
 </p>